PhHermann/LDJump/README.md

 The uploaded version on CRAN will install these packages automatically.

 ## Installation
+The most recent version of **LDJump** is contained in the folder *Sources*.
 The ZIP-File of the package can be downloaded via "Clone or download".
 The installation is performed as usually in R via a the command:

     install.packages("/PathToLDJump/LDJump_<version>.tar.gz", repos=NULL, type="source")